MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/index.md

 ---
 title: "Elevations API | Microsoft Docs"
-description: An overview page for the Bing Maps Elevations API section with links to articles that describe how to get elevations, elevation data, and the Point Compression Algorithm. ms.date: "02/28/2018" ms.topic: "reference"
+description: The overview page for the Bing Maps Elevations API, used to get elevation information for a set of locations, polyline or area on the Earth, contains links to and descriptions of the elevations API. ms.date: "02/28/2018" ms.topic: "reference"
 author: "rbrundritt"